Tumwater School District

-Tumwater School District is a school district headquartered in Tumwater, Washington.
+Tumwater School District No. 33 is a school district headquartered in Tumwater, Washington.
 The district's territory covers a total of 117 sqmi of area.
 Schools in the Tumwater area had been established by 1845.

 As of 2019 the enrollment is over 6,000.
 Of the school districts in Thurston County, this is the third-highest such figure.

 The U.S. Department of Education announced a Title IX investigation into Tumwater School District for allowing a transgender athlete in the opposing team against Tumwater High School Girls' basketball team in February 2025.

+History

+Establishment

+In the spring of 1964, voters approved the consolidation of East Olympia School District No. 327 and Tumwater School District No. 333 at a special election, forming Tumwater School District No. 33 on July 1, 1964.
+Previous consolidation that composed the component districts were as follows;